 Q. What is the status of other building projects?

-A. Current projects under construction include the Musco Center for the Arts, the Center for Science and Technology, and the Erin J. Lastinger Tennis Center.
+A. Current projects under construction include the Center for Science and Technology and the Erin J. Lastinger Tennis Center.
 The Campus Planning Page on the University’s website has additional information on these important projects.